-6.304.
-A more recent study21 into retail produced by North Norfolk District Council in 2017 indicates the large town centres will be the focal point for new retail development in the District.
-It did not specifically identify Blakeney although it did recognise the need to increase the floor space for convenience goods, retail and food and beverage, stating there is limited potential for growth in other smaller centres and villages in North Norfolk District.
+- 6.238 The study identified specifically Blakeney within North Norfolk's existing offering of tourist attractions. - 6.239 A more recent study into retail produced by North Norfolk District Council in 2017 indicates the large town centres will be the focal point for new retail development in the District.
+It did not specifically identify Blakeney although it did recognise the need to increase the floor space for convenience goods, retail and food and beverage, stating there is limited potential for growth in other smaller centres and villages in

+North Norfolk District.
 Development within these centres and villages is likely to be small in-fill development, shop extensions and expansion into upper floors.

-6.305.
-There is particular support locally for small scale 'enterprise hubs', which tend to be a collection of small offices/premises available to rent for small business and sole traders.
-These enterprise hubs can provide start-up businesses with affordable premises that include broadband, office space, electricity and networking opportunities.
+- 6.240 There is particular support locally for small scale 'enterprise hubs', which tend to be a collection of small offices/premises available to rent for small business and sole traders.
+These enterprise hubs can provide start-up businesses with affordable premises that include broadband, office space, electricity and networking opportunities. - 6.241 Blakeney Neighbourhood Plan Policy 15 seeks to support local employment uses, including 'home working'.
+Although in many instances planning permission will not be required for home working if it is considered to be largely ancillary to the main use of the home as a residence, there are occasions where the use can intensify to an extent where planning permission may be required.